istio/istio/pkg/config/analysis/README.md

 ### 1. Create the code

 Analyzers need to implement the Analyzer interface ( in the `galley/pkg/config/analysis` package).
-They should be created under the analyzers subdirectory, and given their own appropriate subpackage.
+They should be created under the analyzers' subdirectory, and given their own appropriate subpackage.

 An annotated example: